MX-Goliath/MoA-Ollama/README.md

 # Mixture of Agents (MoA) Chatbot

 This project implements the concept of a Mixture of Agents (MoA), where several preliminary agents generate basic responses to a given prompt, and one final agent combines these responses to generate the final answer.
 The project also includes a console chat with the bot, which maintains the dialogue history.
+UPD: Added the ability to input the llm response language.
+The selected language will be used as part of the hint when generating the response.
+Added the ability to navigate through the query history using navigation arrows.

 ## Features